This n-body gravity simulator is a project I released on 14 May 2020. It allows the user to spawn

 of masses, and the range of speeds of those particles within a spawn field prior to spawning.

-in both their X and Y velocity vector components.
+Note: Particles are assigned a random value from -SPEEDtoSPEEDin both their X and Y velocity vector components.
 This results in an

-actual velocity magnitude of ±SPEED√(2)
+actual velocity magnitude of±SPEED√(2)(more on vector

 magnitude).